Winnie the Pooh (franchise): The Book of Pooh: Stories from the Heart (2001)

 The Book of Pooh: Stories from the Heart is a 2001 direct-to-video film released on DVD and VHS on July 17, 2001.

-It is a compilation film composed of footage from the Disney Channel/Playhouse Disney television series The Book of Pooh.
-It contains six episodes; each focusing on one character; wrapped together by a loose plot in which the characters are in Christopher Robin's room waiting for his arrival.
-As is typical with the series, each episode features an original musical number.
-The film's running time is 1 hour, 16 minutes and 19 seconds.
+A compilation film made up of footage from the Disney Channel/Playhouse Disney television series The Book of Pooh: it contains six episodes; each focusing on one character; wrapped together by a loose plot in which the characters are in Christopher Robin's room waiting for his arrival.
+(As is typical with the series, each episode features an original musical number.)